 Bedfordshire Crimebeat is a charity that supports young people to enable them to undertake projects which serve their community.
 Since its inception, the charity has enabled the High Sheriff of Bedfordshire to play an active role in the prevention and reduction of juvenile crime.

 Bedfordshire Crimebeat awards grants to groups working with young people (aged between 5 and 25) for projects which contain a significant element of community safety or citizenship work and allow young people to tackle the problems of their community themselves.

 Since its inception, Crimebeat has consistently delivered projects that place young people at the heart of improving local quality of life.
 These youngsters have played an active role in finding positive alternatives to crime and disorder, raising social and environmental awareness and reducing risks to health and safety, whilst all the time encouraging respect between different sections of the community.

 There have been many projects to date which have included tackling underage drinking, drugs, vandalism, graffiti and more recently, text bullying and cyber-crime.

 Support of Crimebeat and our young people gives them an opportunity to improve our communities throughout Bedfordshire.
 Even a small contribution will provide enormous benefits out of all proportion to any investment.
-ALL money donated by individuals and grant-making bodies is spent on projects covering the entire county.
-Please donate by clicking the ‘JustGiving’ button below.
+ALL money donated by individuals and grantmaking bodies is spent on projects covering the entire county.
+Please click here to DONATE.

 Funding is also available towards transport costs for lower, middle & primary schools and the lower age range academy’s to visit Hazard Alley Safety Centre in Milton Keynes.
 Funding towards the cost of transport for visits to Hazard Alley is limited to one visit per school in any three year period.